 Stéphanie Plante, (@specialballot on Twitter) was born and raised in Tecumseh, Ontario and has an MA from the University of Windsor.
-She has been involved in election planning, delivery, and assessment in various capacities since 2005 and headed the Out of Country election observation missions with the Iraqi High Electoral Commission.
-She is a 2016 Arctic Fellow and a collaborator on a SSHRC study investigating the impact of digital technology on Indigenous communities.
-She has volunteered in the past with VDay Ottawa and is currently involved with the Refugee Assistance Project at the University of Ottawa and Take Me Outside.
-She is on the board of the St. George Housing Co-Op, is a proud member of Canadian Parents for French and Equal Voice.
-Her most important job is being a mother to Ian, 7-years-old and in 2017 she became a surrogate mother to Martina.
-She enjoys podcasts, cooking, yoga and Beyoncé.
+Before starting with CIPS, she spent 10 years involved in election planning, delivery, and assessments.
+She was a 2016 Arctic Fellow and a collaborator on a SSHRC study investigating the impact of digital technology on Indigenous communities.
+She has volunteered in the past with VDay Ottawa and is the Francophone Liaison with Twice Upon a Time and Take Me Outside. .

 Dr. Ruth Bradley-St- Cyr is a writer, editor, and publisher, a part-time professor at the University of Ottawa, and an independent researcher of Canadian publishing history.
 She teaches essay writing and Canadian film; runs her own writing, editing, and translation business; and edits for Archivaria and the Journal of Learning Analytics.
 She has worked in publishing since 1989 and is currently the Editor of Papers of the Bibliographical Society of Canada.
 Her special section, “The Future University Press in Canada” was published by the Journal of Scholarly Publishing in January 2018.
 She is currently at work on a book about the sale of The Ryerson Press, the Royal Commission on Book Publishing, and their effects on Canadian cultural policy.